 It is available with the Elite Edition of PhotoLab, in global correction and Local Adjustment.

-PhotoLab offers an exclusive treatment which is a concentrate of MicroContrast accentuation coupled with an increase in color saturation.
 Once again, this is not a recipe dosed with traditional sliders but an analysis of the image coupled with a specific treatment using particular algorithms.

 It is not possible to reproduce the effect of Clear View by combining various traditional corrections.

-* The Clearview does most of its work on dark pixels contained in the light and medium areas
+* The Clearview does most of its work on dark pixels contained in the light and medium areas.

-* It is dependent on the brightness, exposure compensation and selective tone settings
+* It is dependent on the brightness; exposure compensation and selective tone settings

 * Color rendering is often a bit cold